ehy/swfput-wp/readme.txt

 	un-minified version is included, so you may modify it.
-	In fact, the zip archive available at the WordPress repository includes all sources, although a POSIX/Unix environment is required to build.
+	In fact, the zip archive available at the WordPress repository includes all sources, although a POSIX/Unix environment with certain tools is required to build.

 *	Localization sources are included; hopefully, polyglot users will help with translations.